DANS-KNAW/easy-sword2-dans-examples/README.md

 State                         | Description
 ------------------------------|------------------------------------------------------------
-`DRAFT`                       | Open for additional data.
+`DRAFT`                       | The deposit is being prepared by the depositor.
+It is not submitted to the archive yet and still open for additional data.
-`UPLOADED`                    | Completely uploaded, closed for additional data and waiting to be finalized.
+`UPLOADED`                    | The deposit is in the process of being submitted.
+It is waiting to be finalized.
+The data is completely uploaded.
+It will automatically move to the next stage and the status will be updated accordingly.
-`FINALIZING`                  | Closed and being checked for validity.
+`FINALIZING`                  | The deposit is in the process of being submitted.
+It is being checked for validity.
+It will automatically move to the next stage and the status will be updated accordingly.
-`INVALID`                     | Does **not** contain a valid bag.
+`INVALID`                     | The deposit is not accepted by the archive as the submitted bag is not valid.
+The description will detail what part of the bag is not according to specifications.
+The depositor is asked to fix the bag and resubmit the deposit.
-`SUBMITTED`                   | Valid and waiting for processing, or currently being processed by the EASY Ingest Flow.
+`SUBMITTED`                   | The deposit is valid and being processed by the Ingest Flow.
+It will automatically move to the next stage and the status will be updated accordingly.
-`REJECTED`                    | Did not meet the requirements of EASY Ingest Flow for this type of deposit.
+`REJECTED`                    | The deposit does not meet the requirements of the Ingest Flow for its type.
+The description will detail what part of the deposit is not according to specifications.
+The depositor is asked to fix and resubmit the deposit.
-`FAILED`                      | Failed to be archived because of some unexpected condition.
+`FAILED`                      | The deposit failed to be archive because of an unexpected condition during the Ingest Flow.
+DANS monitors the FAILED reports and aims to fix these issues as readily as possible.
+A following report should typically list the FAILED deposits as ARCHIVED.
-`ARCHIVED`                    | Successfully archived in the data vault.
+`ARCHIVED`                    | The deposit is successfully archived in the data vault.

 If an error occurs the deposit will end up INVALID, REJECTED (client error) or FAILED (server error).
 The text of the `category` element will contain details about the state.